-Our global operations expose us to economic conditions, political risks and specific regulations in the countries in which we operate, which could have a material adverse impact on our business, financial condition and results of operations.
+Our global operations expose us to economic conditions, political risks and specific regulations in the countries in which we operate, which could have a material adverse impact on our results of operations, financial position and cash flows.

 We derive our revenue and earnings from operations in many countries and are subject to risks associated with doing business internationally.
-We have wholly-owned facilities in the United Kingdom, the United States, Canada, France, Germany, the Czech Republic and China and joint venture facilities in India, South Korea, Japan and the United States.
+We have wholly-owned operations in the U.S., the U.K., Canada, France, the Czech Republic, China and Australia; joint venture facilities in India, South Korea, Japan and the U.S.; and an associate in Australia.
 Doing business in different countries has risks, including the potential for adverse changes in the local political, financial or regulatory climate, difficulty in staffing and managing geographically diverse operations, and the costs of complying with a variety of laws and regulations.
-Because we have operations in many countries, we are also liable to pay taxes in many fiscal jurisdictions.
+Due to the fact we have operations in many countries, we are also liable to pay taxes in many fiscal jurisdictions.
 Our tax burden depends on the interpretation of local tax regulations, bilateral or multilateral international tax treaties and the administrative doctrines in each jurisdiction.
 Changes in these tax regulations may increase our tax burden.
 Moreover, the principal markets for our products are located in North America, Europe and Asia, and any financial difficulties experienced in these markets may have a material adverse impact on our businesses.
-The maturity of some of our markets, particularly the U.S. medical oxygen cylinder market and the European fire extinguisher market, could require us to increase sales in developing regions, which may involve greater economic and political risks.
+For example, we continue to evaluate the implications for our business of a possible exit of the U.K. from the European Union, which could have a significant impact on U.K., European and global macroeconomic conditions or potentially create uncertainty and add complexity to our business activities.
+In addition, the maturity of some of our markets, particularly the U.S. medical oxygen cylinder market and the European fire extinguisher market, could require us to increase sales in developing regions, which may involve greater economic and political risks.
 We cannot provide any assurances that we will be able to expand sales in these regions.
+Any of these factors could have a material adverse impact on our results of operations, financial position and cash flows.

-Our operations rely on a number of large customers in certain areas of our business, and the loss of any of our major customers could negatively impact our sales.
+Our operations rely on a number of large customers in certain areas of our business, and the loss of any of our major customers could negatively impact our results of operations.

-If we fail to maintain our relationships with our major customers or fail to replace lost customers, or if there is reduced demand from our customers or for products produced by our customers, such failures or reduced demand could reduce our sales and have a material adverse effect on our financial condition and results of operations.
+If we fail to maintain our relationships with our major customers or fail to replace lost customers, or if there is reduced demand from our customers or for products produced by our customers, such failures or reduced demand could materially reduce our sales.
 In addition, we could experience a reduction in sales if any of our customers fail to perform or default on any payment pursuant to our contracts with them.
-For example, in certain markets, such as in the gas transportation market for alternative fuels, we contract large single orders, ranging from \$2 million to \$15 million, which exposes us to individually larger credit risks.
-For example, in 2014 delays in one particular customer's project resulted in a requirement for a \$2 million impairment in the receivable to us due to their financial distress.
-Long-term relationships with customers are especially important for suppliers of intermediate materials and components such as we are.
+Long-term relationships with customers are especially important for suppliers of intermediate materials and components such as ourselves.
 We often work closely with customers to develop products that meet particular specifications as part of the design of a product intended for an end-user market.
 The bespoke nature of many of our products could make it difficult to replace lost customers.
-Our top ten customers accounted for 28% of our revenue in 2014.
+Our top ten customers accounted for 27% of our revenue in 2015.
+Any significant reduction in sale or customer payment default could have an adverse material impact on our results of operations, financial position and cash flows.

-Competitive pressures can materially and adversely affect our sales, profit margins, financial condition and results of operations.
+Competitive pressures could materially and adversely affect our sales and margins.